Skip to main content

 • Keep raw meat, poultry and seafood separate from cooked and other ready-to-eat foods.

-• Cook to proper temperatures.
+• Cook food to proper temperatures.

 • Refrigerate promptly to 40°F or lower.

 These basics are helpful guidelines for children and adults of all ages.
+However, it may take more or less time for some children to be able to complete certain tasks.

-Young children love helping out, but need very close adult supervision since their motor skills are still developing.
+Young children love helping out but need very close adult supervision since their motor skills are still developing.
 Teach these youngsters the importance of washing produce and using clean appliances and utensils.

 Appropriate Tasks: